 Make Your Movie

 Okay, you don’t need to go to film school.
 Not even mine, although you’d really learn something and have a lot of fun.
-You have a film school in your pocket.
+You have a film education in your pocket.

 Look at the picture in this article.
 You know how long it took to light that?